cabforum/servercert/docs/BR.md

 ## 3.3 Identification and authentication for re-key requests

 ### 3.3.1 Identification and authentication for routine re-key
-Section 6.3.2 limits the validity period of Subscriber Certificates.
-The CA MAY use the documents and data provided in Section 3.2 to verify certificate information, provide that the CA obtained the data or document from a source specified under Section 3.2 no more than thirty-nine (39) months prior to issuing the Certificate.

 ### 3.3.2 Identification and authentication for re-key after revocation